 Can You Have Sugar?

-If you take insulin, tweak your insulin dose for the added carbohydrates so you can maintain blood sugar control as much as possible.
-Check your blood sugar after eating sugary foods.
+If you take insulin, tweak your dose for the added carbs so you can keep up your blood sugar control as much as possible.
+Check your glucose after eating sugary foods.

 Read food labels so you know how much sugar or carbs are in the things you eat and drink.
-Also, check on how many calories and how much fat are in a serving.
+Also, check how many calories and how much fat are in a serving.

 You can add artificial sweeteners to your food and drinks.
 Many have carbs, though, so check the label carefully.
 If necessary, you can adjust the other foods in your meal or medication to keep your blood sugar under control.

 Certain sweeteners known as "sugar alcohols," such as xylitol, mannitol, and sorbitol, have some calories and slightly raise glucose levels.
 If you eat too much of these you can get gas and diarrhea.